KellyP5/Desktop-Gym-Scheduler/Deliverable2.md

 > Add rows as needed and add the number how many meetings they attended:

-   Kelly Petrone : 1
+   Kelly Petrone : 2

-   Kelly Ellis : 1
+   Kelly Ellis : 2

-   Kevin Wilkinson : 1
+   Kevin Wilkinson : 2

-   Kevin Somers : 1 asynchronously
+   Kevin Somers : 2

-   Alex Mack : 1
+   Alex Mack : 2

-   Rita Barrilleaux : 1
+   Rita Barrilleaux : 2